-When I started planning this series of posts, I didn’t intend to talk much about processed foods.
-I wanted to keep the series positive and to emphasize simple changes we can make to improve what we eat.
-But then the New York Times Magazine published an amazing and provocative article about the processed food industry, “The Extraordinary Science of Addictive Junk Food,” and my plans went out the window.
 I thought I knew a lot about the big food companies and the products they produce to “feed” Americans, but this article left me wide-eyed and open-mouthed.
 So for Part 2 of Healthy Eating 101. let’s talk briefly about processed foods, which will set us up to focus in Part 3 about real and whole foods.
-(Here’s Healthy Eating 101, Part 1, if you missed it.)
+(Here’s Part 1 – Get Organized and Make a Plan, if you missed it.)

-For our purposes, the term “processed foods” refers to foods that have been significantly altered from their natural form, usually through a manufacturing process.
+For our purposes, let’s think of “processed foods” as foods that have been significantly altered from their natural form, usually through a manufacturing process.
 Very often, the manufacturing process removes important nutrients and adds salt, sugar, fat and/or preservatives.
 Although many foods need to be “processed” in order for us to consume them (homemade whole wheat bread, for example), the foods we need to worry about are generally packaged, boxed, canned, frozen or served in restaurants or through drive-thru windows.

 What did the New York Times investigation find?

 The article provides a glimpse into a four-year investigation of big food manufacturers by Times reported Michael Moss.
 (His book – Sugar Salt Fat: How the Food Giants Hooked Us – details the complete investigation.)
 One of his key findings is this – not only have the “big food” companies hooked us on foods that are bad for us, they did it on purpose.
 They used science, research and marketing to create a demand for foods they knew were bad for us.
 Here are just a few astonishing quotes from the article: